ian-bda/refseq_download_cds_gff/README.md

 | **Database** | General NCBI | RefSeq only |
 | **File Formats** | Mixed formats | RefSeq-specific |
 | **Usage** | `--species` or `--all` | `--family` |

-## License

-This script is provided as-is for research purposes.
-Please ensure you comply with NCBI's terms of service when downloading data.